alloy/graphql-finland/talk.md

 pattern that would allow us to avoid having to suffix concrete types of an error interface with `...Type`?

-Side-note: there’s [an RFC][implements-interface-rfc] to the GraphQL specification that would make it possible to have interfaces implement other interfaces, thus removing the need to keep repeating the fields of super-sets.
+Side-note: there’s [an RFC][implements-interface-rfc] to the GraphQL specification that would make it possible to have interfaces implement other interfaces, thus removing the need to keep repeating the fields of super-interfaces.
 This RFC has recently been moved to the draft stage, yay!

-### Naming
+### Field naming

 As you may have noticed, we’re calling these fields `something` _or_ `error`.
 We are mostly doing this to stay backwards compatible with our existing schema.
 While we could certainly add exception types to existing union fields, we can’t